VBog/Bg-Bible-References/readme.txt

 If type=’link’, it displays Bible reference.
 Enclosing shortcode [bible type = 'verses' lang='ru'] ... [/ bible] converts all references in content to quotes from the Bible.
 The parameters of the book and ch ignored.

+Shortcode [bible_epigraph ref = 'rnd' lang = 'ru'] displays the quote in the format of epigraph.

 Shortcode [references type = 'list' separator = ',' list = 'o' col = 1 /] displays list of Bible references are finded in the article.
 Here : type - list display format(default 'list').